adopy/adopy/docs/source/examples/psi.rst

 .. warning::

    This example includes deprecated functions and arguments.
-   We plan to update this page following the up-to-date ADOpy usage.
+   We plan to update this page following the up-to-date usage.
-   Sorry for your inconvenience.
+   Sorry for the inconvenience.

 Let’s start with psychometric functions as an example.
 The goal of the function